e271828e/Flight.jl/docs/notes/design/framework_spec.md

 map_output(nt, b)                      #              the gather's NamedTuple → wire datum
 ```

+The root carries `is_greedy(::AbstractBinding) = false` beside the two
+side defaults, so silence is not greediness — the computed claim source is
+declared or absent.

 The framework needs no [contract](#g-contract) on the datum's shape.
 The datum
 travels only between `loop` and `map_input`, written by the same author, and
 the framework's structural knowledge comes entirely from the declared traits